-During the 1970s, to help enforce its rules against comparative misrepresentations, the FTC began to insist that advertisers fully document any quantitative claims that their products were superior to others.
+- During the 1970s, to help enforce its rules against comparative misrepresentations, the FTC began to insist that advertisers fully document any quantitative claims that their products were superior to others.
 This meant that the advertiser should have proof of accuracy not only if the commission comes calling; the advertiser should collect the information beforehand.
-If it does not, the claim will be held presumptively deceptive.
+If it does not, the claim will be held presumptively deceptive. - 3.
+Saying defamatory things about a competitor's product.
+It is a tort of defamation under common law but is actionable under Section 5 of the FTC Act where any specific untrue statement is made about a competitor's product.

 The FTC Act and state laws against misleading advertising are not the only statutes aimed at product comparisons.
-One important more recent federal law is the Trademark Law Revision Act of 1988, amending the original Lanham Act that protects trademarks as intellectual property (see Chapter 24 "Intellectual Property").
+One important more recent federal law is the Trademark Law Revision Act of 1988, amending the original Lanham Act that protects trademarks as intellectual property (see Chapter 13 "Intellectual Property").
 For many years, the federal courts had ruled that a provision in the Lanham Act prohibiting false statements in advertisements was limited to an advertiser's false statements about its own goods or services only.
 The 1988 amendments overturned that line of court cases, broadening the rule to cover false statements about someone else's goods or services as well.
 The amendments also prohibit false or misleading claims about another company's commercial activities, such as the nature of its warranties.
 The revised Lanham Act now permits a company injured by a competitor's false advertising to sue directly in federal court.